 Anouska Lancaster, Noushka Design

 Be prepared to work for free.
-In the beginning; I worked for free so that I could gain experience and create a portfolio of work.
+In the beginning; I worked for free so that I could gain interior design experience and create a portfolio of work.
 Don’t be selective about the work you take on.
 Accept anyone who is willing to pay you or give you an opportunity in the interior design world.

 Be patient and positive.
 These things take time and do not happen overnight.
 I have had as many no’s as yes’s in my career.